 Right to Object: You have the right to object to:

 Any objection must be on grounds relating to your particular situation.
-If you want to exercise your right to object you can do so using the contact details in this privacy notice.
+If you wish to exercise your right to object you can do so using the contact details in this privacy notice.
 However, the right to object only applies where we are processing information under UK GDPR/Part 2 (General Processing) of the UK Data Protection Act 2018.
 There is no right to object under Part 3 (Law Enforcement Processing) of the UK Data Protection Act 2018.

 Rights related to automated decision making and profiling: You have the right not to be subject to a decision when it is based on solely automated processing (including profiling) and which produces a legal effect or similar significant effect on you.
 This right does not apply if the decision is authorised by law, is necessary for entering into or performance of a contract, or is based on your consent.
 We are unlikely to carry out automated decision making because our processes involve some type of human interaction and decision-making.
 Profiling is any form of automated processing of personal data intended to evaluate certain personal aspects about you to predict things about you such as your behaviour, interests, movements or performance at work.
 We do not currently carry out automated profiling.
 If you have any questions about automated decision-making or automated profiling you can raise them using the contact details in this privacy notice.

 Cookies are used on this website to improve user experience and for essential functionality; they are not used for identification purposes.